Orange-OpenSource/ouds-android/README.md

 ## Content

-This repository contains the Orange Unified Design System Android library that provides Orange Android components, but also a demo application showcasing these different components.
+This repository contains the OUDS Android library that provides Orange Android components, but also a demo application showcasing these different components.

 ## Bugs and feature requests